fluid-music/fluid-music/fluid-music/docs/fluid.md

 <a name="audiotrack.insertWav"></a>

 ### audiotrack.insertWav(clipName, startTimeInWholeNotes, fileName)
-Insert a audio file clip into the selected audio track.
-No effect if there is no selected track.
+Insert and select an audio file clip into the selected audio track.
+Noop when there is no selected track.

 **Kind**: static method of [<code>audiotrack</code>](#audiotrack)